axelvaldez/radical-companies/_posts/Blog/1982-06-12-radical-companies-solve-problem-faster-that-fiat-business.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>In a traditional <span class="_paradigm">FIAT</span> business, there is an imposed chain of command.
 If you are attempting to solve a problem that is out of your purview, you have to consult your boss.
-If your boss can’t make a unilateral decision, he must pass it up the chain of command even if it is something that you can solve with a few resources.
+If your boss can&rsquo;t make a unilateral decision, he must pass it up the chain of command even if it is something that you can solve with a few resources.
 This is particularly true if it impacts people or resources controlled by another boss.</p>
  <p>We experience a lot of this in the form of email chains,</p>
  <ul>
-  <li>You send an email asking for permission to get some resources to solve a particular thing.
-Let’s say you are purchasing a tool.</li>
+  <li>You send an email to your boss asking for permission to get some resources to, let&rsquo;s say, purchase a tool.</li>
-  <li>It turns out the tool cost is just above his authorization limit.
+  <li>It turns out the tool cost is just above your boss&rsquo; authorization limit.
 So he asks his boss.</li>
   <li>His boss says he needs to consult another boss.</li>
-  <li>Questions may arise, which then have to come down the chain, to you.</li>
+  <li>Questions may arise, which then have to come <em>down the chain</em>, to you.</li>
-  <li>Your answer goes back up the chain.</li>
+  <li>Your answer goes back <em>up the chain</em>.</li>
   <li>Afterwards, the decision to proceed is made.
 Or not.</li>
  </ul>
  <p>These traversals cost time and information.</p>

 <h1>Time Loss</h1>
- <p>Time is obvious, for example that email gets fired off, but then sits in an inbox for three days before being read.
-Those types of things add up, and mean that a problem that is initially just a minor difficulty, can escalate into an emergency while you are waiting.</p>
+ <p>Time is obvious.
+For example, an email gets fired off, but then sits in somebody&rsquo; inbox for three days before being read.
+Those types of things add up and mean that a problem that is initially just a minor difficulty, can escalate into an emergency while you are waiting.</p>
- <p>Time delay is felt very directly, and it can create apathy, as people get beaten down by how long things take.
-After a while, you end up throwing problems over the proverbial cubicle wall, and now it is in someone else’s “court” and you’ve covered your ass.</p>
+ <p>Time delay is felt very directly, and it can create apathy as people get beaten down to accept how long things take.
+After a while, you end up throwing problems over the proverbial cubicle wall, into someone else&rsquo;s &ldquo;court&rdquo; and you&rsquo;ve covered your ass.</p>

 <h1>Information Loss</h1>
  <p>Information is a more subtle problem in these communication chains.
 It comes in the form of fractional losses that add up as the message goes through the hierarchical chain.</p>
- <p>Let’s say that when you send your message, 95% of it is understood.
+ <p>Let&rsquo;s say that when you send your message, 95% of it is understood.
 This means that 5% of the information is misunderstood or lost.
-In many cases, the message either sits in somebody’s inbox or, especially when people are overloaded, they might just read a few lines of the email before forwarding it (to cover their ass).</p>
+In many cases, the message either sits in somebody&rsquo;s inbox or, especially when people are overloaded, they might just read a few lines of the email before forwarding it (to cover their ass).</p>
  <p>It's a loss that is experienced every time a message goes up and down the chain.
 If the message traverses three times, you can experience anywhere from 5% to 15%.
 It can be even worse if a critical part of the information gets lost or “softened” as it moves up and down the chain.
 Without it, people may not even understand the message.
 So, a a “clarification” meeting is called.
 This means that <span class="_paradigm">FIAT</span> organizations attempt to combat information loss with more time loss.</p>

 <h1>Dealing with Loss</h1>
  <p>For each of these problems there are a host of patches people have devised to combat them: stand-up meetings, Agile, managing by walking around, and open-door management.
 The list is almost endless and all of them are fundamental to <span class="_paradigm">FIAT</span> hierarchies.
 It is a 19th century way of running a business.
-But we don’t have to accept these mind-numbing “solutions” anymore.</p>
+But we don&rsquo;t have to accept these mind-numbing “solutions” anymore.</p>
  <p>Now if I just said, “throw out this old way of doing stuff,” it would imply a painful loss that has to be mourned.
 Alternatively, we can reframe them as learning experiences that catapulted us into a better life.</p>

 <h1>The RADICAL Model</h1>